Changissnz/nu_merchant_principal/README.md

 accepted methodology.
 It splits itself into a multitude of values, intangible and imperceivable to external sources of sense.
 Unlike lust or gluttony, for instance, pride does not abide by such direct cause-and-effect patterns.
+There is hubris, the extreme variant of pride, that is recognized after events that fall under categories of grievous mistake.
 For behavior to be recognized as prideful, there is the need to rationalize a metaphysical backtracing path from the behavior to the intangible and imperceivable pride.
 "Pride" is but a subjective term in many analyses.
 The term can